The Ultimate Carry-on Packing Guide

 To save room in your suitcase, pack your belt along with your clothing.
 Use a strap to keep your garment closed after folding it squarely.

-10. Keep Your Clothes Fresh and Clean
+10. Keep Your Clothes Fresh and Organized

 11. Carry an Extra Bag for Your Laundry